llaske/sugarizer/README.md

 # Localization

+If you're not a developer and you want to translate Sugarizer into your own language, please go to the [Sugarizer translation platform](http://translate.sugarizer.org) where you will be able to do that.
+If you're a developer, the following paragraphs will explain to you how the Sugarizer localization system works.

 Sugarizer use [webL10n](https://github.com/fabi1cazenave/webL10n) localization system by Fabien Cazenave.

 Here how to add a new translation.
 See a video tutorial [here](https://youtu.be/vTPVegrVm5A).